pydantic/logfire/docs/guides/advanced/sampling.md

 ```

 [`logfire.SamplingOptions.level_or_duration()`][logfire.sampling.SamplingOptions.level_or_duration] creates an instance
-of [`logfire.sampling.SamplingOptions`][logfire.sampling.SamplingOptions] with simple tail sampling.
+of [`logfire.SamplingOptions`][logfire.sampling.SamplingOptions] with simple tail sampling.
 With no arguments,
 it means that a trace will be included if and only if it has at least one span/log that:

 1. has a log level greater than `info` (the default of any span), or
 2. has a duration greater than 5 seconds.

 This way you won't lose information about warnings/errors or long-running operations.
-You can customize what to keep with the `level_threshold` and `duration_threshold` arguments.
+You can customize what to keep
+with the `level_threshold` and `duration_threshold` arguments.

 ## Combining head and tail sampling